 Tzatziki Sauce Recipe – this greek yogurt cucumber dip tastes great with grilled meat or fish!
-You never want to buy Tzatziki at the store again after trying my easy authentic recipe that is made with only a few ingredients and taste so delicious.
+You never want to buy Tzatziki at the store again after trying this easy authentic recipe that is made with only a few ingredients and taste so delicious.

 I’m a big fan of the Mediterranean cuisine!
 I love things like Spaghetti alla Carbonara or Greek Salad.
 And especially Italian gelato!
 After visiting all those countries many times on holiday, I think I’m a bit spoiled.
 If you’ve ever tasted authentic Pizza in Italy or Gyros with Tzatziki in Greece, you know what I mean!
-You can’t go back, you know how it should taste and that can be a problem!
+You know how it should taste and that can be a problem!

-The Greek dish I probably love the most is Tzatziki Sauce!
+The Greek dish I probably love the most is Tzatziki!
 It tastes so good!
 I could lick out the bowl every time we make it.
-It’s a really refreshing sauce which tastes great with bread, with vegetables, with meat and fish – perfect for summer BBQs.
+It’s a really refreshing sauce which tastes great with bread, vegetables, meat, and fish – perfect for summer BBQs.

 Every supermarket here sells it but it doesn’t taste as good as in Greece.
 It’s often watery and not made with real Greek yogurt.
-So I make my own Tzatziki.
-It’s really easy to make and I guarantee you it’s the most authentic recipe for tzatziki sauce!
+So I make my own Greek Tzatziki.
+It’s really easy to make with simple ingredients and I guarantee you it’s the most authentic recipe for tzatziki sauce!
 It’s always a hit when I serve it at parties or family dinners.

-For a real Greek Tzatziki, you need real full-fat greek yogurt like Fage Total.
+For a real gyro sauce recipe, you need real full-fat Greek yogurt like Fage Total.
 Don’t use the 0% or 2% kind!
 Tzatziki is a healthy dip even if you use full-fat yogurt.
 1 cup of full-fat Fage Total has 220 calories which is quite reasonable in my opinion.

-You also need cucumber.
+You also need a cucumber.
 The cucumber makes the tzatziki sauce so refreshing!
 But to prevent the sauce from getting watery you need to get rid of the excess water.
-After grating the cucumber (no need to de-seed it), put it into a fine mesh sieve, salt it, and let the water drop-off until the cucumber is well-drained.
+After grating the cucumber (no need to de-seed it), put it into a fine-mesh sieve, salt it, and let the water drop-off until the cucumber is well-drained.

 There is no need to add any herbs to your tzatziki but you can add a little bit of dill if you want.
 I’m not a big fan of dill so I didn’t add any!